Chapter One

 Randa’s fingers paled as she gripped the arms of the chair, the wolf at her side giving a deep-throated growl.
 They watched Jessup displayed in a square frame on the monitor as he limped out of the shelter before appearing on a second frame, picked up by the outside camera.

-He glanced around furtively, then stopped at the hood of her SUV.
-Her hand shaking, Randa grabbed the fob from her yoga pant pocket and hit the button to blare the alarm again, taking great pleasure when Jessup jumped a foot before pounding his fist on the hood.
+He glanced around furtively before stopping at the hood of her SUV.
+Her hand shaking, Randa grabbed the fob from her yoga pant pocket and hit the button to blare the vehicle’s alarm again, taking great pleasure when Jessup jumped a foot before pounding his fist on the hood.

-They could hear the wail of distant sirens through the outside webcam as they watched Jessup jog toward the treeline, one hand clutching his jaw.
+At the wail of distant sirens through the outside webcam speakers, they watched Jessup swivel wide-eyed toward the lane, stumble, then jog toward the treeline, one hand clutching his jaw.
 She hoped she’d broken the fucker’s face.
-Randa felt torn between wanting the bastard gone from the shelter, and wishing him still here when the cops arrived.
+Randa felt torn between wanting the bastard gone from the shelter and wishing him still here when the cops arrived.

 Leah turned toward Randa, patting Zarin’s back as the child continued to shudder and sniffle, the blood-soaked scarf wrapped and tied off around Leah’s forearm a stark reminder she’d suffered an injury too.

-“Bet Garran is on the way and Jessup heard the sirens,” Leah said in a shaky voice.
+“That must be Garran on the way,” Leah said in a shaky voice.
 “I called 911 and Frieda at dispatch said they’d send everyone they could.
 Honey, your poor throat.
 Can you swallow okay?”

-Randa touched her the front of her neck and swallowed painfully, looking her friend up and down.
-“It hurts, but I’m okay, Leah.
+Randa gingerly touched the front of her neck and swallowed painfully, looking her friend up and down.
+“It hurts, but I can swallow okay, Leah.
 Having your arm cleaned and stitched is more important.
 Are you hurt anywhere else?
 Pull a chair over here and sit with me.
 And you’ll never believe me when I tell you how I knew you needed help.
 I hardly believe it myself.
 Becca warned me.”

 “What?
-But Becca’s dead!”
-Hayleah gasped.
-“You mean… her ghost?
-I know Beacon Bay has a reputation for hauntings, but… Becca came to you?”
+But… Becca’s dead!”
+Hayleah gasped out.
+“Her ghost warned you?
+I know Beacon Bay has a reputation for hauntings, but… Becca appeared?”

 Randa nodded, tears filling her eyes.
 “Yes,” she whispered.
-“I’ve never been visited by a ghost, but you’ve lived here long enough to have heard the stories.
-She appeared in my bedroom right when I woke.
+“I’ve never been visited by a ghost, and you’ve lived here long enough to have heard the stories.
+She woke me from a sound sleep and scared me right out of my bed.
 Said Joy’s ex had hurt you and Joy.”

 "Holy shit, honey!”
 Leah exclaimed, then continued in a wistful voice.
 “I wish she’d visit me so I could tell her goodbye.”